Intervention/docs/validation/v3/introduction/installation.md

 sort: 1
 ---

-You can install this package quick and easy with Composer.
+You can install this package quickly and easily with Composer.

 Require the package via Composer: